Why are there so many identical or nonexistent assets in my inventory?

 • address_extra_overlap

-These search options will tend to bring up false positives when used in isolation.
+These search options often bring up false positives when used in isolation.
 For example, it's common for many IP addresses to resolve to the same domain name via reverse DNS, in which case name_overlap will find all of the systems with the same DNS name.
 Combining the search keywords can lead to more accurate results.
 For example:

 name_overlap:t and (address_overlap:t or address_extra_overlap:t)